art work by John Ceprano

 #questions

-• What did you want that you weren’t getting?
+• What viewpoint did you assert?

 • What else occurs to you as you consider these questions?